syncfusion-content/maui-docs/MAUI/Masked-Entry/Basic-Features.md

 ## Setting PlaceholderColor

-The `SfMaskedEntry` control provides the user to customize the color of the placeholder text using `PlaceholderColor` property of type `Color.` The default value of the PlaceholderColor property is Colors.Gray.
+The `SfMaskedEntry` control allows the user to customize the color of the placeholder text using the `PlaceholderColor` property of type `Color`.
+The default value of the PlaceholderColor property is Colors.Gray.

 {% tabs %}
 {% highlight XAML %}